 First, how the mattress is constructed and details of the properties of each of the three different layers.

-The top layer (comfort layer) comprises 2 inches of Avena® foam.
+The top layer (comfort layer) comprises 2 inches of LSA200 Polyfoam.
 This is a proprietary foam that is a bit like latex but more responsive than latex.
-It offers a good level of bounce which young couples would like, while also keeping you cool during the night.
-The holes at the top of this foam offer good air flow, and when combined with the inverted ‘egg crate’ design it is almost sure to keep you sleeping a bit cooler than on most latex mattresses.
+It offers a reasonable level of bounce which young couples would like, while also keeping you cool during the night.
+This foam offers good air flow, and when combined with the inverted ‘egg crate’ design it is almost sure to keep you sleeping a bit cooler than on most latex mattresses.

 Middle Layer: 2 inches of Memory Foam